 Since the last review, the Board issued 54 citations with \$692,000 in associated fines for violations of the laws and regulations governing the professions under its regulatory jurisdiction.
 The statutory fee limit for violations of BPC §§ 655 and 2556.2 was increased by SB 836, which became effective June 27, 2016.
 Fines issued for said violations are not to exceed \$50,000.
 Fines for all other violations are not to exceed \$5,000.

-Citations and fines are issued for violations which do not rise to rise to a level warranting formal discipline when informal education of the subject who committed the violation is not determined sufficient to satisfy the Board's mandate to protect consumer health, safety, and welfare.
-Citations and fines may also be issued to address unlicensed practice of optometry or opticianry.
+sufficient to satisfy the Board's mandate to protect consumer health, safety, and welfare.
+Citations and fines may also be issued to address the unlicensed practice of optometry or opticianry.